LClayville/LClayville/README.md

 **Position:** Android Development Intern

 **Responsibilities:** Help the ZING team to create an Android app to scan for RemoteID modules.
+- Interface to pull data from serial port
+- Parse RemoteID data and store it
+- 3d [Cesium](https://cesium.com/) view that can show active drones

 **Time:** 2024-06 to present